 Research: Advanced quantitative and qualitative research and analysis, statistics, performance practice research.

 IT: International Diploma in IT Skills Standard – Full Certificate- University of Cambridge International Examinations.
-Professional: Member of the Developmental Psychology Research Group of Kingston University London, Knowledge of writing and reading Braille system, Knowledge of Sign Language.
+Professional: University Research Degrees Committee PGR representative at Kingston University London, Social Media Director of Postgraduate Creativity Researcher’s Society at Kingston University , Knowledge of writing and reading Braille system (Certificate), Knowledge of Sign Language.

-Languages: Greek (mother language), English (C2 - Certificate of Proficiency in English, University of Michigan), French (C2 - Diplôme De Langue Et Littérature Françaises 2eme Degré – Sorbonne C2), German (Level 1 - Present).
+Languages: Greek (mother language), English (C2 - Certificate of Proficiency in English, University of Michigan), French (C2 - Diplôme De Langue Et Littérature Françaises 2eme Degré – Sorbonne C2), German (Level 1).